aarextiaokhiao/AarOS/README.md

 * Everything else - NO-OP.

 # Flags
+* -h (Help to use flags)
 * -d (Debug mode, show the results of the program.)
 * -v (Verbose mode, show the current status each step.)
+* -r (Run in different mode.)

 # Changelog
+* 1.1 - Added 2 new flags including -h and -r.
+Replaced \' with \".
+Fixed 1.0.1.1 update log
-* 1.0.1a - Added how to use flags.
+* 1.0.1.1 - Added how to use flags.
 * 1.0.1 - Added @ command.
 Added 2 new flags including -d and -v and also, added examples.
 * 1.0 - Release.
 * 0.0 - Started this git.